-- The MPC’s reasoning for adopting that approach, and;
+- the MPC’s reasoning for adopting that approach

-- The transparency and accountability requirements of the MPC Charter:
+- the transparency and accountability requirements of the MPC's charter:

-- explain how the MPC has sought to meet the requirements of section 2b of the Remit;
+- explaining how the MPC has sought to meet the requirements of Section 2(2) of the remit

-- if inflation outcomes (and/or expected outcomes) are outside of the target range, explain the reason for this;
+if inflation outcomes (and/or expected outcomes) are outside of the target range, explaining the reason for this

-During the construction of the MPS, Reserve Bank staff present initial forecasts that the Monetary Policy Committee (MPC) subsequently discuss.
-The MPC has direct access to experts when forming their views.
-The final forecasts are amended by staff following MPC suggestions.
+Our staff amend the final forecasts following MPC's suggestions.
 The final monetary policy decision is based on the forecasts that have incorporated the MPC’s judgement.
 The MPC ultimately has ownership over the published forecasts.